RomainTrm/Blog/content/posts/desiging-with-types/index.md

 ## TYPE CARDINALITY: THE NUMBER OF POSSIBLE STATES

 Every type we're using has a [cardinality](https://en.wikipedia.org/wiki/Cardinality).
-It is the number of possible states it allows.
+This is the number of possible states it allows.

 For example, a `bool` has a cardinality of 2 (`true` or `false`), a `byte` has a cardinality of 2<sup>8</sup> (256 values from 0 to 255) and a `string` has virtually an infinity of values possible (in reality there's a hard limit defined by the available memory).